smapiot/piral/docs/specs/feed-api-specification.md

-# Piral API Specification
+# Piral Feed Service API Specification

 ## Abstract

-The Piral API represents a RESTful API that is used for publishing pilets and retrieving pilets.
+The Piral Feed Service API represents a RESTful API that is used for publishing pilets and retrieving pilets.

 ## Introduction

-The Piral API is usually represented in terms of a pilet feed service, which is used to allow publishing a pilet or retrieving pilets.
+The Piral Feed Service API is usually represented in terms of a pilet feed service, which is used to allow publishing a pilet or retrieving pilets.
 To allow the Piral CLI (or any other "standard" application) to publish pilets a certain format needs to be specified.
 Likewise, a standard Piral instance should be capable of retrieving pilets for the user from a backend.

-Besides the core functionality of publishing and retrieving pilets the Piral API may also include an extended API conformance, which is used to provide alignment with some standard pilets such as "feature management" or "user information".
+Besides the core functionality of publishing and retrieving pilets the Piral Feed Service API may also include an extended API conformance, which is used to provide alignment with some standard pilets such as "feature management" or "user information".

 ## Conformance